-Workforce and Resident earnings low than
+Workforce & Resident earnings lower than average

 The local workforce and resident workers earn on average less than Wales and Cardiff and thus performs poorly on national competitive rankings.
 A broad range of employment opportunities is required to increase average earnings, including opportunities for entrepreneurs to enter the market.
 How does the county borough provide a positive and enticing business environment and promote itself to investors?